github/opensource.guide/sustaining/leadership.md

 ## What's next?

 Congratulations on making it this far, and welcome to the ranks of open source maintainership!
-We hope your project continues to thrive and that this Handbook has helped you along the way.
+We hope your project continues to thrive.

 As you grow into your leadership role, you'll inevitably come across some tough situations.
 Check out our [Troubleshooting](../../troubleshooting/) section for help when you need it.
 And from the bottom of our hearts, thank you for sharing your work and making a positive contribution to the world. 💕